gtamvakas/URL-Shortener/README.md

 # URL Shortener

-A simple URL shortener made with Laravel as a personal project.
+A simple URL shortener made with Laravel and Tailwind as a personal project.

 The database that was used is PostgreSQL.

 ## Running the application

-You can test the application on [Heroku](https://arcane-peak-13940.herokuapp.com/) :)
+You can test the application on [Heroku](http://myshortnr.herokuapp.com/).